Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: Acknowledgments

 \section{Acknowledgments}

 We wish to thank Pierre Becker, Karim Bennaceur, Dany Davesne and Jacques Meyer for many stimulating discussions that helped to shape the material presented in this paper, and Paul Proust for many fruitful discussions on its efficient presentation.
-The work of W.~R.\ was in part supported by the U.S.\ DOE grant No.\ DE-SC0019521, while work of M.~B.\ was supported by the french Agence Nationale de la Recherche under grant No.\ 19--CE31--0015--01 (NEWFUN).
+The work of W.~R.\ was in part supported by the U.S.\ DOE grant No.\ DE-SC0019521, and in part by the FNRS (Belgium).
+The work of M.B. was supported by the french Agence Nationale de la Recherche under grant No.\ 19--CE31--0015--01 (NEWFUN).
 The computations were performed using HPC resources from the Consortium des \'Equipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No.~2.5020.11, the computing center of the IN2P3/CNRS as well as the computing resources of Yale University.

 \begin{appendix}